Stanley Kubrick: Early life

 Kubrick attended William Howard Taft High School from 1941 to 1945.
-He joined the school's photography club, which permitted him to photograph the school's events in their magazine.
-He was a mediocre student, with a 67/D+ grade average.
-Introverted and shy, Kubrick had a low attendance record and often skipped school to watch double-feature films.
+He joined the school's photography club, photographing school events in their magazine.
+He was a mediocre student.
+Introverted and shy, Kubrick often skipped school to watch films.
 He graduated in 1945 but his poor grades, combined with the demand for college admissions from soldiers returning from World War II, eliminated any hope of higher education.
-Later in life Kubrick spoke disdainfully of his education and of American schooling as a whole, maintaining that schools were ineffective in stimulating critical thinking and student interest.
-His father was disappointed in his son's failure to achieve the excellence in school of which he knew Stanley was fully capable.
+Later in life Kubrick maintained that schools were ineffective in stimulating critical thinking and student interest.
+His father was disappointed in his son's failure to achieve the excellence in school of which he knew Stanley was capable.
 Jack also encouraged Stanley to read from the family library at home, while permitting Stanley to take up photography as a serious hobby.